 But in the other breath, they don’t want to go in.
 They feel “safe” here.
 (It is curious to describe suffering as safe.)
 But it’s known suffering, rather than unknown joy.
 They worry the joy would be worse, (which by definition is impossible).
 They ask me, What if healing is worse than this?

-They tell me, it’s safer outside because if I go in I could be hurt or worse, people will see how bad/ugly/dumb/uncool/weak/awful I am.
+And, they tell me, it’s safer outside because if I go in I could be hurt or worse, people will see how bad/ugly/dumb/uncool/weak/awful I am.

 (What makes it ridiculous is because the people who feel “bad/ugly/dumb/uncool/weak/awful” are always the loveliest people you could ever meet.)

 To make matters worse, people who have lived through the chaos of trauma or loss, have problems with self blame.
 They feel like they don’t deserve joy.
 They deserve to be alone and they don’t deserve to come to the party.
 As I said last Wed on Anxiety Schmanxiety,